 In an effort to prevent crime, officers regularly check all emergency equipment, lights, doors or windows found ajar or unlocked while on patrol of the campus.
 They report on overgrown hedges, malfunctioning lighting, and monitor areas where construction may pose the risk of injury.
-More specific duties and responsibilities of campus public safety officers are outlined in the current edition of the campus public safety operations manual.
+More specific duties and responsibilities of campus safety officers are outlined in the current edition of the campus safety operations manual.
 Their duties are primarily limited to the campus and include the authority to assist with emergencies, investigate alleged policy violations and file reports.
-All professional staff officers in Public Safety are trained and certified in providing CPR, and in the use of an Automatic Electronic Defibrillator (AED).
+All professional staff officers in Campus Safety are trained and certified in providing CPR, and in the use of an Automatic Electronic Defibrillator (AED).
 Officers patrol the campus 24 hours a day, 365 days a year.
-The Department of Public Safety is staffed by 15 full time and 3 part time employees.
-Allied Universal provides officers to staff these positions.
+The Department of Campus Safety is staffed by 19 full time employees.
 The department is augmented by a student staff.

-Campus Public Safety Services
+Campus Safety Services